 You could, for example, check how many people opened it, where they dropped off, and how long the process took them.
 As a result, you may find there are questions that could be made clearer or shorter.
 Ask yourself whether there is anything you should leave out, or if you should add some images, or rearrange the order.

 Now that your survey is ready, it’s time to share it.
 At this point, you should remind yourself who you’re dealing with.
 To do so, go back to your goals, sample size, and most importantly your target audience.
 Where would you have the greatest chances of getting their attention?

 The options are endless.
-For example, you can make it a Facebook survey, or a WhatsApp survey, share a link to it on social media, invite people to your personal survey page on our site, or embed the survey on your website.
+For example, you can make it a landing page survey, a Facebook survey, or a WhatsApp survey, share a link to it on social media, invite people to your personal survey page on our site, or embed the survey on your website.

 The fact that you can receive live updates makes it easy to follow the response rate because you can see early on if your sharing strategy is working.
 If not, don’t panic, just try a new channel or a different time.
 You’ll figure it out eventually.

 You may want to incentivize your audience to participate in the survey.
 In some cases, your mere interest in their opinion is enough of an incentive.
 But sometimes, offering a giveaway or the opportunity to participate in a prize-bearing competition can go a long way.